Team-Rizzo/talisman-ai/talisman_ai/validator/README.md

 # Validator Module

 The validator is responsible for independently verifying miner submissions and enforcing quality standards.
-Unlike traditional Bittensor validators that query miners directly, this validator polls a coordination API for validation payloads, validates them using LLM analysis, and submits results back to the API.
+Unlike traditional Bittensor validators that query miners directly, this validator polls a coordination API for tweets to process, validates miner responses, and submits completion back to the API.

 ## Overview